ibm-cloud-docs/CDN/troubleshooting.md

 {: troubleshoot}
 {: support}

-When your {{site.data.keyword.cloud_notm}} CDN is configured to use COS as the object storage, direct access to the website will not work.
+When your {{site.data.keyword.cloud_notm}} CDN is configured to use Cloud Object Storage (COS) as the object storage, direct access to the website will not work.
 You must specify the complete request path in the browser's address bar (for example, `www.example.com/index.html`).
 This behavior is caused by the index document limitation in IBM COS.

-## I can't connect through a `curl` command or browser using the Hostname with HTTPS.
+## I can't connect through a `curl` command or browser using the hostname with HTTPS.
 {: #i-cant-conect-through-a-curl-command-or-browser-using-the-hostname-with-https}
 {: troubleshoot}
 {: support}

 If your CDN was created using HTTPS with a Wildcard certificate, the connection must be made using the CNAME; for example, `https://www.exampleCname.cdn.appdomain.cloud`.
-This includes **all** CDNs created with HTTPS prior to 18 June 2018.
-Trying to connect using the Hostname will result in an error.
+This includes **all** CDNs created with HTTPS before 18 June 2018.
+Trying to connect using the hostname results in an error.

 ## What is the expected behavior when loading the CNAME or hostname on your browser for the supported protocols?
 {: #what-is-the-expected-behavior-when-loading-the-cname-or-hostname-on-your-browser-for-the-supported-protocols}
 {: troubleshoot}
 {: support}

-This table shows the behavior expected for the supported protocols when loading either the **hostname** or **CNAME** from your web browser.
+This table shows the behavior that is expected for the supported protocols when loading either the **hostname** or **CNAME** from your web browser.

 | Browser URL | CDN with HTTP protocol only |
 |:-----|:-----|